• Skip to primary navigation

 4. Freeze the popsicles.
 Transfer the popsicles to your freezer, then freeze them overnight or until they're solid.
 It will probably take at least four hours.

-Not sure about the best way to cut open that watermelon?
+PRO TIP: Not sure about the best way to cut open that watermelon?
 Learn How to Cut a Watermelon into cubes, sticks, balls and more with my easy step-by-step tips!

 Popsicle molds, a checkered napkin, and a blender on a wood cutting board.

-Closeup of the frozen popsicles.
+Closeup of the finished popsicles.

 Related Recipes